bschmalhofer/otobo-ideas/GPW_2022/talk.md

 ## Reading from STDIN

 - no more reading from STDIN
-- in OTOBO 10.0 there were already fallbacks to using the query objects
+- could be removed because there were already fallbacks to using the query object
-- so the reads from STDIN could be eliminated
 - Do not consider only POSTDATA.
 PUT and PATCH are also relevant.

+See

     # The body supplied by POST, PUT, and PATCH has already been read in.
 This should be safe
     # as $CGI::POST_MAX has been set as an emergency brake.